 There’s no one formula for joining the 1%, but several factors appear to play a role in the rise of many one-percenters.
 These include:

 • Saving.
-Many people who save through traditional 401(k)s and other vehicles tend to save up to, say, a match from an employer.
-That can be as little as 3% or 4%.
-Saving more—the max allowed in a 401k and additional after-tax contributions—builds net worth faster.
+Many people who save through traditional 401(k) retirement plans and other vehicles may receive a match from an employer.
+You might choose to save the minimum amount required to get that match, but saving more — the max allowed in a 401k and additional after-tax contributions — builds net worth faster.

 • Starting early.
 The earlier you start saving and investing, the more you stand to gain due to compound earnings, which is when any returns you earn are reinvested to earn additional returns.
 This “interest on interest” can help your wealth snowball over time.

 • Frugality.
 You’ve heard that Warren Buffett wears outdated suits and lives in a house he paid $31,500 for in 1958.
-He’s worth $96.6 billion.
+He’s worth approximately $113.3 billion.
 He also buys reduced-price cars, doesn’t spend big on expensive hobbies and he even clips coupons.
 Not all 1% are spending lavishly on yachts and third and fourth homes.
-If you want to be a part of the 1% and you didn’t invent the best thing since sliced bread, it may be helpful to prioritize saving money overspending.
+If you want to be a part of the 1% and you didn’t invent the best thing since sliced bread, it may be helpful to stay motivated to save money vs. overspending.

 • Family history/Luck.
 Having a head start can certainly help.
-However, research indicates more than 60 percent of 1%-ers are self-made.
+However, research indicates that 79% of 1%-ers are self-made.
 Finding the right solution for a big problem at the right moment can lead to a big windfall in a new company, or, starting the next Facebook or Amazon is a little bit luck, a little bit skill.

 Recommended: Investing vs. Saving: How to Best Grow Your Money

 Moving Towards the 1%